 Pupils are introduced to Aristotle's tragic conventions by applying them to song lyrics, mythology and other media.
-They produce a group presentation on a song explaining how Aristotle's conventions can be applied.
-Pupils build on their comparison skills introduced in year 8 by comparing tragic heroes.
+They compare myths, poems and songs and produce a presentation developing spoken language skills.

 OTHELLO

 In this unit, pupils learn the plot of the Shakespearean tragedy Othello and explore it in relation to its context.
 Pupils continue to develop their essay writing skills and are taught how to explore language, form and structure methods.
 Pupils also learn about themes and context such as patriarchy, gender roles, race, love, madness as well as terminology like hamartia and hubris.